LUMC/kPAL/doc/library.rst

 *k*-mer profiles
 ----------------

-.. currentmodule:: k_mer.klib
+.. currentmodule:: kpal.klib

-The class :class:`Profile` is the central object in kMer.
+The class :class:`Profile` is the central object in kPAL.
 It encapsulates *k*-mer counts and provides operations on them.

 Instead of using the :class:`Profile` constructor directly, you should